Building and Construction Studies 2 (7823.7)

 Recommended reading:

-Additional references may be given out during the course of the lectures if the relevance is to particular lectures.
+- Additional references may be given out during the lectures if the relevance is to particular lectures.

-The University subscribes to a number of online bibliographic databases.
+The University subscribes to some online bibliographic databases.
 These can be accessed via the University homepage.
 Select ‘For Students', then under ‘Internet Services' click on ‘Database and E-journal access'.
 Each of the databases offers several thousand current journal articles in full-text form.
 You might also like to browse through the Library's collection of Electronic and Print Journals.

 Learner engagement